MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 > [!Important]
 > The WebView2 WinUI Control is actively being developed.
 There are some features that will be missing or broken.
 Some of these include:
-> * Download UI -- Note: in order to maintain compatability, developers should manually disable this feature by intercepting the [download starting event](/microsoft-edge/webview2/reference/winrt/microsoft_web_webview2_core/corewebview2downloadstartingeventargs?view=webview2-winrt-1.0.1054.31).
+> * Download UI -- To maintain compatibility, developers should manually disable this feature by intercepting the [download starting event](/microsoft-edge/webview2/reference/winrt/microsoft_web_webview2_core/corewebview2downloadstartingeventargs?view=webview2-winrt-1.0.1054.31).
 > * Autofill UI
 > * File Picker Dialog
 > * Save Screenshot